Opportunity

 Anti-inflammatory – naturally managing the paradox keeping the initial healthy level of inflammation and quenching the excessive damaging systemic inflammation.

-Inflammation is natural reaction during wound healing but in the presence of bacteria, bacterial endotoxins or other pro-inflammatory substances, uncontrolled and excessive inflammation can cause impaired wound healing and fibrosis (scarring).
-Therefore, targeting inflammation in combination with infection will decrease healing time and improve the cosmetic and functional end result.
+Inflammation is a natural reaction during healing but in the presence of bacteria, bacterial endotoxins or other pro-inflammatory substances, uncontrolled and excessive inflammation can cause impaired healing.
+Therefore, targeting inflammation in combination with infection will decrease healing time and improve end result.

-No drug with a similar dual effect exists today, and this broad biological effect enables an extensive range of target indications in advanced wound care, such as burn wounds and surgical wounds, but also other applications such as post cosmetic treatment, surgical sutures and other biomaterials in skin contact (catheters, ostomy, skin replacement materials)
+Dual effect – no drug with a similar dual effect exists today, and this broad biological effect enables an extensive range of target indications, such as inflammatory skin diseases, acute and chronic wounds, but also other applications such as post cosmetic treatment and coatings of surgical sutures and other biomaterials in skin contact (catheters, ostomy, skin replacement materials)

 B. Replacing and reducing the use of antibiotics

 Infections are typically prevented and treated with antibiotics.
 The excessive utilisation of antibiotics, however, has generated an increasing range of bacteria that are resistant.
 This means, that in the future there will be infections where antibiotics are not effective, and that we in the future will have to restrain the use of the remaining effective antibiotics to the most critical situations.
-The expected future limited efficiency and availability of antibiotics will mean that preventive care will become increasingly important – we therefore need more efficient and sustainable drugs that target wound infection and inflammation at an early stage.
+The expected future limited efficiency and availability of antibiotics will mean that preventive care will become increasingly important – we therefore need more efficient and sustainable drugs that target infection and, maybe more importantly, inflammation at an early stage.

 C. Replacing and reducing the use of other anti-infective substances with negative side effects

 Current topical wound treatments are based on anti-infective components (iodine, silver, PHMB).
 These substances are all, in different ways, potentially harmful for the environment and/or the patient.
-There is thus a need to replace the current use of antiseptics for wound treatments with more efficient alternatives without negative side effects.
+There is thus a need to replace the current use of antiseptic treatments with more efficient alternatives without negative side effects.